unixorn/sysadmin-reading-list/README.md

 - [Atom](https://atom.io/) is a fairly new editor with significant traction and plugin ecosystem.
 - [Sublime Text](http://sublimetext.com) is another editor with an extensive plugin ecosystem and arguably one of the inspirations for Atom.
-- [Visual Studio Code](https://code.visualstudio.com) is a cross platform editor that is gaining traction in the marketplace.
+- [Visual Studio Code](https://code.visualstudio.com) is a cross platform editor that is gaining traction in the community.

 ## Blogs and Podcasts